top of page

 If Disputes Arise

-Many agreements specify what law applies, how to resolve any disputes (such as arbitration), and the venue for disputes.
+Many agreements specify which law applies, how to resolve any disputes (such as arbitration), and the venue for disputes.

 Special Enforcement for Federal Sector EEOC Cases

-For EEOC cases, the settlement agreement is required by regulation to include an enforcement clause that specifies an informal mechanism for resolving any issues with any breaches or failure by the employer to follow through on the agreements.
+For EEOC cases, the settlement agreement is required by regulation to include an enforcement clause that specifies an informal mechanism for resolving any issues with breaches or failures by the employer to follow through on the agreements.
 The term usually looks like this:

 The parties agree that if any dispute arises over the implementation of the terms and conditions contained therein, Complainant may seek to enforce the terms and conditions of this Agreement pursuant to 29 C.F.R. §1614.504.
 If Complainant believes that the USPS has failed to comply with any terms of this Agreement, Complainant must notify the USPS’ EEO Director, in writing, of the alleged noncompliance, within 30 days of when Complainant knew or should have known of the noncompliance, as required by 29 C.F.R. §1614.504(a).